11 Things to Do in Berlin in November

 What is the temperature in Berlin in November?

-In November it starts to get cold and rain can occur frequently.
-It is also possible that it snows, although this is not very common.
-Generally, temperatures range between 5º and 15º so it is unlikely to reach negative temperatures.
-If you travel during these dates, don't forget to pack a raincoat.
+In November, it starts to get cold and rain can be frequent.
+It is also possible to see snow, although this is not very common.
+Generally, temperatures range between 5º and 15º, so it is unlikely that temperatures will drop below freezing.
+If you are traveling at this time of year, don't forget to pack a raincoat.
 It is more practical than an umbrella and weighs much less than half as much.
-In addition, it is more comfortable to enjoy all there is to see and do in Berlin.
+It is also more comfortable for enjoying everything there is to see and do in Berlin.

 Book a beer tour in Berlin